-All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2022 and are aware of the safeguarding link to other policies relating to their daily practice.
-All staff complete a quiz to check their understanding of KCSIE part 1.
+All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2023 and are aware of the safeguarding link to other policies relating to their daily practice.

-All staff receive appropriate safeguarding training (including online safety) at induction and this training is regularly updated.
-In addition, all staff should receive safeguarding and child protection (including online safety) updates as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.
+All staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see para 142 for further information and Filtering and Monitoring Standards).
+This training takes place at induction and is regularly updated.
+In addition, all staff should receive safeguarding and child protection (including online safety) updates, safeguarding briefings, updates, training as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.